Our website is supported by our readers. We sometimes earn income when you click through affiliate links on the website.

 The instances where Zwicker and Associates will get a judgment against you without you knowing can be many, to say the least.
 For instance, you never got the summons from the court but the creditor will nevertheless request the judge to deliver a judgment whether the summons was delivered to you or not.

-When matters reach this point, negotiating with Zwicker and Associates might become more challenging, though this is dependent on aspects such as if there are assets that can attract liens or if the state you reside in permits garnishment of wages.
+When matters reach this point, negotiating with Zwicker and Associates might become more challenging.
+This is dependent on aspects such as if there are assets that can attract liens or if the state you reside in permits garnishment of wages.
 Plus it is also determined on how much faith Zwicker has placed in recovering money from you.

 In case I haven’t been served with a lawsuit, how can I settle the debt with Zwicker and Associates?